roads/amt-voucher/README.md

 Throughout this document generality is achieved by using two stand in variables:
 1. `<user>` refers to your user name on the host server.
 2. `mywebsite.com` refers to your registered domain name.
 The demo code must be modified in two places to work.
-First, the hit configuration `demo.json` must be modified so that the QuestionUrl string points to a real URL.
+First, the HIT configuration `demo.json` must be modified so that the QuestionUrl string points to a real URL.
 Second, the amt_index.php file must be modified so that the `amt-redirect-form` points to a real URL.

 I'll also assume the text editor nano is available and use that throught the document.
 Similar command line text editors can be used instead.